district10/blog/_posts/post-0001-pandoc-readme.md

 -------------

 reveal.js has good support for speaker notes.
-You can add notes to your markdown document thus:
+You can add notes to your Markdown document thus:

     <div class="notes">
     This is my note.

-    - It can contain markdown
+    - It can contain Markdown
     - like this list

     </div>